 Caesarean Section is an operation to remove the baby through an incision in the mother’s abdomen.
 This is almost always done under a spinal anaesthetic, allowing the mother to be awake so she can, with her partner, be involved in the birth of the baby without feeling any pain during the procedure.

-Caesarean Sections are considered to be elective (i.e. planned in advance), or emergency, when a serious complication that may harm the mother or baby develops in labour or occasionally when not in labour.
+Caesarean Sections are considered elective, when planned in advance – or emergency, when a serious complication that may harm the mother or baby develops in labour (or occasionally when not in labour).

 Elective Caesarean Section